-Indicate the Cc Letter Card.
+Indicate Letter Card Cc.
 Say: This is the letter Cc.
 (Children repeat, C.) One C is uppercase and one is lowercase, but both letters are Cc.
 The letter Cc stands for /k/ (c sound).
 Each time I touch the letter Cc, say /k/.
 (Touch the Letter Card several times, quickly and slowly as children say /k/.)